alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-02-activity-transitions.md

 9. `B`'s shared element enter transition compares the start and end values of its shared element views and creates an `Animator` based on the differences.

 Whereas window content transitions are converned with changes made to its transitioning views' visibility, shared element transitions must listen for changes made to its views' position and size on the screen.
 As a result, `ChangeBounds`, `ChangeTransform`, `ChangeClipBounds`, `ChangeImageTransform`, or some combination of each are usually good candidates to use as shared element transitions.

+**TODO: break post up into two parts? second part is about advanced topics discussed below?**

 ### Key Concepts to Understand about Activity Transitions